Western betrayal: Munich Conference

 The term Betrayal of the West (zrada Západu, zrada Západu) was coined after the 1938 Munich Conference when Czechoslovakia was forced to cede the mostly German-populated Sudetenland to Germany.
 The region contained the Czechoslovak border fortifications and means of viable defence against German invasion.
-Poland would take Zaolzie from Czechoslovakia, while the First Vienna Award returned territories to Hungary.
+Poland would take Trans-Olza from Czechoslovakia, while the First Vienna Award returned territories to Hungary.
 The next year, by the proclamation of the Slovak State, Czechoslovakia was dissolved, the next day the remainder of Carpathian Ruthenia was occupied and annexed by Hungary, while the next day Germany occupied the remaining Czech lands and proclaimed the Protectorate of Bohemia and Moravia.

-Along with Italy and Nazi Germany, the Munich treaty was signed by Britain and France - Czechoslovakia's ally.
+Along with Italy and Nazi Germany, the Munich treaty was signed by Britain and France, both allies of Czechoslovakia.
 Czechoslovakia was allied by treaty with France so it would be obliged to help Czechoslovakia if it was attacked.
 Czech politicians joined the newspapers in regularly using the term Western betrayal and it, along with the associated feelings, became a stereotype among Czechs.
 The Czech terms Mnichov (Munich), Mnichovská zrada (Munich betrayal), Mnichovský diktát (Munich Dictate), and zrada spojenců (betrayal of the allies) were coined at the same time and have the same meaning.
 Poet František Halas published a poem with verse about "ringing bell of betrayal".

 Then Member of Parliament for Epping, Winston Churchill said: "Britain and France had to choose between war and dishonour.
 They chose dishonour.
 They will have war".